-The map should be laid out to orient north arrow shall point up to the top or right edge of the sheet. and \in each sheet must have a north arrow.
+The map should be laid out to orient north arrow shall point up to the top or right edge of the sheet. , unless a different orientation is more appropriate in a particular case, and Eeach sheet must have a north arrow.